KIMGEONUNG/web_ui_practice/A001_file_load/README.md

 ```

 The _document.querySelector()_ returns the first Element within the document that matches the specified selector, or group of selectors.
 If no matches are found, _null_ is returned.
 This has similar usage with _document.getElementById_.
 Let's first understand that the querySelector has more flexible usages.

+Note that the _load_ event is triggered by invoking _reader.readAsDataURL()_.
+Therefore, Removing the function call, the load event would not be triggered.